Baizg/PSK31-Modulation-WAV-Generator/README.md

 # PSK31-Modulation-Generator
-A C++ based QPSK/BPSK wav file generator.
+A C++ based QPSK/BPSK wav file generator made from scratch with the standard library!
 This was made to be used on my [Giraffe Project](https://github.com/joshua-jerred/Giraffe).

+You can read about it here: https://joshuajer.red/projects/psk-modulation.html

 #### IMPORTANT